Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP Prep Series Intro.md

 After I've sat (and hopefully passed) I'll do a big roundup of what I learned and how I found it... even if I fail.
 I imagine this will still be useful even if I flunk the exam!

+*Note*: I will only be including details that I'm permitted to include as per OSCP terms and conditions - this might mean I can't say specifics about course content, but I will try to summarise what I learned within the scope of what is permitted.

 I hope to sit the exam in late August 2021.
 I will be booking 30 days of lab time, starting in July, and will then have a month-ish to sure up my skills before sitting.

 Until then, I will be posting regularly here!
 I hope you enjoy the writeups and find the style helpful.
 Below are some of my thoughts on what I'm including in them.